4hWuD6paOpK6kUYH4/DRT/README.md

 ## Development Team

-Designed and Developed by Simon
+Designed and Developed by Simon as a test app.

 ## Key Features